Where are the most beautiful Cotswold villages? Check out our map and list of the prettiest Cotswold villages, England.

 Top places to eat and stay in Mickleton village:

+Where to go for pretty Cotswold villages?
 The birthplace and home of Shakespeare, this is easily one of the most popular Cotswold villages; if only for this fact.
 The wide highstreets and beautifully cobbled paths add to the honeyed stone and picturesque feel that this town has to offer.